The Raggy Dolls: Later broadcasts

-After the series ended, The Raggy Dolls later aired on digital television on the defunct children's network Carlton Kids and then on free-for-air satellite television on Tiny Pop.
+After the series ended, The Raggy Dolls later aired in repeats on digital television on the now-defunct children's network Carlton Kids, and then on free-for-air satellite television on Tiny Pop.

-The series was broadcast to many countries worldwide, with the exception of the United States.
+The series was broadcast in numerous countries around the world.

 Merchandise

-Three videos (with 5 programmes each) were released during the late 80s by Castle Communications Plc, each featuring a selection of episodes from the first two series narrated by Neil Innes.
-They were later re-released in Australia during the early 90s by Castle Communications Australasia.
+Three videos (with five episodes each) were released during the late 1980s by Castle Communications Plc, each featuring a selection of episodes from the first two series narrated by Neil Innes.
+They were later re-released in Australia during the early 1990s by Castle Communications Australia.